 Biggest thanks to the National Assistance Program for the Arts for the one-off payment I received in May.
-Having spent lockdown writing in-depth applications for assistance from federal, state, local and subscriber arts agencies, I was continually rejected one after the other.
+I spent lockdown writing in-depth applications for assistance from federal, state, local and subscriber arts agencies, to be continually rejected one after the other.
 At one stage I submitted my name, only — frustrated by the time, […]

 Art Journal, College Art Association, New York, Vol. 77, no. 3 Fall 2018 The Power of Inclusion in Donald Judd’s Art: Observations by an Artist, Gail Hastings, pp. 48-62.
 Artist’s Project: Space Practising Tools, Gail Hastings, pp. 63-75.
 A dark void is the denouement of . . . two wood panels stained light cadmium red and […]